Scenery around Tokyo

 The Meiji shrine was a nice getaway in the middle of the city.
 A walk through the park was a much-needed breath of fresh air and nature.
 I was told later by my uncle that the huge torii gate was built with wood from Taiwan.

-Arakawa river – flat city
+Arakawa river – so flat

 Cycling around the imperial palace